Michigan Association of Service Coordinators

 Section 1.
 Each member shall be required to pay annual Dues, in accordance with the Dues Schedule.

-Section 3.
-The MASC Chapter dues shall be fixed annually by the Chapter’s Executive Board and shall be payable in October in accordance with the Chapter’s fiscal policies.
+Section 2.
+The MASC Chapter dues shall be fixed annually by the Chapter’s Executive Board and shall be payable in January.
+If not paid by May meeting, the member will not receive contact training certificate until paid in accordance with the Chapter’s fiscal policies.
 An increase in dues must be substantiated by financial justification.

 ARTICLE VIII – COMMITTEES